George Segal: Later career

 After finishing his run on Just Shoot Me, Segal appeared in supporting roles in films such as Heights (2005) and 2012 (2009).
 He and Jill Clayburgh cameoed as Jake Gyllenhaal's parents in Love & Other Drugs (2010), reuniting the co-stars 46 years after they first worked together in The Terminal Man.
 Additionally, Segal worked more frequently as a voice actor, including a role in the English-language version of Studio Ghibli's The Tale of the Princess Kaguya (2013) and a comedic reprisal of his Who's Afraid of Virginia Woolf? role in a 2018 episode of The Simpsons.
 His most recent film performance was alongside Christopher Plummer in Elsa & Fred (2014).
 In other roles, Segal played talent manager Murray Berenson in three episodes of the television series Entourage (2009), guest starred in shows such as Boston Legal, Private Practice, and Pushing Daisies, appeared in comedic short videos such as Chutzpuh, This Is, and starred in the TV Land sitcom Retired at 35 (2011–2012), alongside his Bye Bye Braverman co-star Jessica Walter.

 Segal had another success when he starred in the ABC sitcom The Goldbergs (2013–2021), playing Albert "Pops" Solomon, the eccentric but lovable grandfather of a semi-autobiographical family based on that of series creator Adam F. Goldberg.
 The long-running series entered its eighth season in 2021, and Segal was part of the regular cast up until his death in March of that year.
 Throughout the show, Segal had appeared in most, though not all, episodes and, as in some of his earlier roles, he played the banjo several times on-screen.

 In 2017, Segal received a star on the Hollywood Walk of Fame in the category of Television.

+Music performances and recordings

+Segal was an accomplished banjo player.
+He released three albums and performed with the instrument in several of his acting roles and on late-night television.
+In addition to the banjo, he frequently played other small lute instruments such as the ukulele and dobro on TV and in his movies.
+Segal also sang, for example in Blume in Love.